ultrahacx/redm-ytyp-helper/README.md

 # RedM YTYP Helper

+### DON'T BE A STUPID AND DOWNLOAD THE EXECUTABLES FROM RELEASE SECTION.

 A basic tool that lets you convert RDR2/RedM YMAP obejcts to YTYP compatible objects.
 It converts the objects from world coord/rotation to MLO instance respective coord/rotation.

 **NOTE: THIS IS A WIP AND YOU MIGHT FACE WEIRD QUIRKS.
 NO SUPPORT WILL BE PROVIDED FOR THIS RESOURCE**